crstn/Geospatial-Analysis-Notebooks/README.md

 Jupyter Notebooks for the PhD Course on [Python for Geospatial Analysis](https://phdcourses.dk/Course/73296) at Aalborg University Copenhagen, Spring 2020.

+> Preface: If you wonder whether it is worth to learn Python for geospatial analysis, I'd recommend spending half an hour on the episode on [Geospatial Python](https://mapscaping.com/blogs/the-mapscaping-podcast/geospatial-python) of the Mapscaping podcast.

 Please [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repo so you have your own copy to work on during the course.
 We may also post some updates during the course, so forking is a better option than simply downloading it.

 The materials provided here assume basic knowledge of Python, so please make sure that you have gone through the following preparation steps before starting with the course: